Russian corvette Shtil': Construction and career

 From April 16 to 17 April 1998, the KUG, as part of the Shtil', Mirazh and RKVP Bora, successfully participate in the Black Sea Fleet's spring gathering campaign.

-In 2005-2006, he underwent scheduled repairs in Novorossiysk.
-During the transition of Crimea to Russia, he took an active part in the actions of the Black Sea Fleet to block the ships of the Ukrainian Navy in Lake Donuzlav.
+In 2005–2006, the corvette underwent scheduled repairs in Novorossiysk.
+During the transition of Crimea to Russia, the ship took an active part in the actions of the Black Sea Fleet to block the ships of the Ukrainian Navy in Lake Donuzlav.

-In July 2014, he took part in the Black Sea Fleet exercises with the performance of missile firing with the Malakhit complex.
+In July 2014, the vessel took part in the Black Sea Fleet exercises with the performance of missile firing with the Malakhit complex.
 Dock repairs in Sevastopol took place from December 2014 to January 2016.
-On leaving the repair, transferred to the reserve.
-Currently MRK Shtil is in the reserve of the 166th Red Banner Novorossiysk division of MRK of the 41st brigade of the Black Sea Fleet of the Russian Federation.
+On leaving the repair, the ship transferred to the reserve.
+Currently MRK Shtil' is in the reserve of the 166th Red Banner Novorossiysk division of MRK of the 41st brigade of the Black Sea Fleet of the Russian Federation.

 On 16 January 2020, it was decommissioned from the Black Sea Fleet and sent for disposal.